 Start by showing the first image and allow the pupils a couple of seconds to scan the image and understand the scene from the picture before you start to read.

-Read the whole story again, this time reading the text on each page only once, so that the progress of the action steps is clear.
+Read the whole story again, this time reading the text on each page only once, so that the progress of the action is clear.

 Third reading – action to engage